-How to Discover Rotation Rules
+How To Discover Rotation Rules

 Using discovery in geometry leads to better understanding.
-Today I am sharing a simple idea for discovering the algebraic rotation rules when translating a figure on a coordinate plane about the origin.
+Today I am sharing a simple idea for discovering the algebraic rotation rules when transforming a figure on a coordinate plane about the origin.
 This activity is intended to replace a lesson in which students are just given the rules.
-It doesn’t take long, but helps students to understand the correlation between the quadrants, the positive/negative ordered pairs, and the direction and degree of the rotation.
+It doesn’t take long but helps students to understand the correlation between the quadrants, the positive/negative ordered pairs, and the direction and degree of the rotation.
 It also allows them to discover the rules, which leads to increased engagement and deeper understanding.

-- Vocabulary (rigid motion, transformation, rotation, quadrants, clockwise, counterclockwise)
+- vocabulary (rigid motion, transformation, rotation, quadrants, clockwise, counterclockwise)

 - how to graph on a coordinate plane